Mr-Mata/house-prices-ames/README.md

 | Mean | ~$181,000 |
 | Maximum | ~$755,000 |

-> The gap between mean and median confirms right skew — a few luxury homes inflate the average.
+> The gap between mean and median confirms right skew, a few luxury homes inflate the average.
 For buyers, the typical Ames home is well under $200k.
+>
+> Apply Log transformation to make the skewed data more normal.

 ---